Force over Distance: Chapter 41

 The cold tap of Scott’s fingers against his hand startled him.
 Ready.

 Young forced his muscles to relax.
-Don’t move yet.
 I’ll draw them over.

 Behind his back, Scott gave him a subtle thumbs-up.

-The Nakai looked toward him, turning in tandem.
+The Nakai turned in tandem.
 Their movements had a certain grace, he supposed.
 He wasn’t above appreciating that.
-He shook his hair back, then leveled a glare at them.
-One of them hissed at Riley, who stepped aside, clearing their path.
+He shook his hair back and leveled a glare at them.
+Riley stepped aside, clearing their path.

 “Right so.”
 Young shifted, getting his feet beneath him.
 “Maybe y’both go fuck yourselves?”

-One of the Nakai held a metal communication device.
+One of the Nakai held a transmitter.
 He was pure dead certain he didn’t want that thing attached to his head.
-Already, before it so much as touched him, he could feel the pressure of its thoughts against his own.

 It was meters away.